 What is the Flynn Effect?

-The Flynn Effect is a term coined by James R. Flynn to describe the phenomenon of the steady increase in IQ scores across different populations over time.
-This increase is observed across both developed and developing countries and across various age groups.
+The Flynn Effect is a term coined by James R. Flynn to describe the steady increase in IQ scores across different populations over time.
+This increase is observed in both developed and developing countries and across various age groups.

 The Flynn Effect challenges the notion that intelligence is an innate, fixed trait.
 Instead, it suggests that environmental and cultural factors play a significant role in shaping intellectual abilities.

-Some of the factors that have been proposed to contribute to the Flynn Effect include improved education, better nutrition, and increased exposure to technology.
+Some of the factors proposed to contribute to the Flynn Effect include improved education, better nutrition, and increased exposure to technology.

 Since IQ tests are standardized to have a mean score of 100 and a standard deviation of 15, the increase in IQ scores over time means that the tests need to be periodically re-normed to maintain their validity.